MehrnooshTahani/MappingBLOS_MolecularClouds/README.md

 ### Configuration
-* The "Classes" folder is intended to be used as the starting point for resolving imports.
+* The "Classes" folder includes classes to be included as imports.
-  * In PyCharm, a directory may be set as the starting point for resolving imports by selecting the directory and marking it as "Sources Root"

 ## Authors and Contributors